-Even though we knew almost immediately that this was the house for us, there were some compromises we would have to make it we were to go through with it.
+Even though we knew almost immediately that this was the house for us, there were some compromises we would have to make if we were to go through with it.
 First of all, it was at the tippy-top of our price range.
-Second, it lacked a washer/dryer, closets, and a bath tub.
+Second, it lacked a washer/dryer, closets, and a bathtub.
 Third, some elements of the cabin had not been entirely finished, such as the stairs and some trim work.
 We had to decide if these compromises were worth making.

 If you've found a house you really love, but there are a few drawbacks, think about how important these items are to you.
 And will it be that way forever, or could you potentially add/change things to make it into what you want?
 If so, don't let these compromises hold you back.
 Be realistic about the possibilities.
 Then, make your choice.

 Together, we came to the conclusion that yes, this was the house for us.
 We brainstormed solutions for the things the house lacked that we really wanted.
 With time, we knew that we could add everything we had hoped for.
 We were confident that we could live in this house for many years and grow our family here.
 At the moment, though, we just needed to make it wedding party ready!